mattyfew/lectures/express_router.md

 ## Express Router

 Express Router is like a mini-version of an express app, but it only handles routes.
 It allows you to use all the routing APIs to configure your routes.
+When you initially set up an Express app, it comes with a default router object - the one that we all have been using up to this point.
+Express.Router() essentially sets up a **sub-router**.
+So you can create multiple sub-routers to handle different types of routes, depending on how you want to organize your app.

 To set it up, all you need is: